lheer/json_server/README.md

 ## TODOs

-* Build as a library, provide proper CMake integration
 * Implement a lock mechanism for exclusive access to a server resource (e.g. EndpointConnection::lock and ::unlock, preferrably via RAII)
 * Thread pool on server to avoid spawning a new thread for each client connection
-* Implement tests

 ## Version History